jason0x43/hacs-hubitat/info.md

 - The app ID of the Maker API instance (the 3 or 4 digit number after `/apps/api/` in any of the Maker API URLs)
 - The API access token

+After you’ve configured the integration, it will connect to your Hubitat hub and create devices in Home Assistant for all the devices that were included in the Maker API instance.